 4. You are being controlled by the other person’s jealousy.

 At first, you thought it was love.
-You had found the person who would complement you completely.
+You had found the person who would compliment you completely.
 Instead, their jealousy has cut you off from your friends, your family, and, in fact, from anyone who isn’t your partner.
 They don’t even like you talking on the phone to anyone but them.
 This is not love; this is unhealthy control.